A&W (Canada): Stock market listing and "Good Food" focus (2002–present)

 On February 15, 2002, the A&W Revenue Royalties Income Fund was listed on the Toronto Stock Exchange.
 The initial public offering was 8.34 million units at $10 each.
 The fund owns the A&W trademarks in Canada and licenses them to A&W Food Services of Canada Inc. Revenue is generated by charging a three percent royalty on gross sales of each restaurant.
 Television advertisements are filmed at locations in the Fraser Valley.
 In June 2006, A&W celebrated 50 years in Canada.
-Some Quebec locations had Dunkin' Donuts locations until Dunkin' Donuts closed most locations in Quebec.
+Some Quebec A&W locations were co-branded with Dunkin' Donuts until Dunkin' Donuts closed most locations in Quebec.

 Two new restaurant concepts were introduced in the fall of 2009.
 The new standalone restaurant design is ultra modern but with some architectural markings reminiscent of the design in the earlier buildings erect from A&W back in time.
 There is also a new separate format for urban (i.e., downtown) locations, where some of the baby-boomer aspects are scaled back in favour of a more modern look.
 On November 21, 2013, the chain opened its 800th location in downtown Montreal.
 The company's advertising also shifted to a focus on animal welfare, such as chicken and beef raised without antibiotics.

 In February 2018, Susan Senecal became the company's chief executive officer.

 In June 2018, A&W announced that they were replacing plastic straws in their locations with paper ones, becoming the first fast food chain in North America to make the switch.